fontra/fontra-docs-redesign/09-fontra-for-glyphs-users.md

 ## The zero-risk way to try it

 You don't have to leave Glyphs to use Fontra.
-Fontra opens `.glyphs` and `.glyphspackage` files directly (via the bundled fontra-glyphs plugin ⚠), and **auto-reloads when the file changes on disk**.
+Fontra opens `.glyphs` and `.glyphspackage` files directly — support is built in, nothing to install — and **auto-reloads when the file changes on disk**.
 So:

 1. Drop your `.glyphs` file onto Fontra Pak.
 2. Keep working in Glyphs.
 Hit save.